triggermesh/docs/docs/guides/bridge.md

 ![](../images/tmPingSource.png)

- Before configuring a _Bridge_, normally, a _Target_ would be created or pre-existing, because this example asumes a fresh TM console, There are no services currently deployed so a detour to the `Target` section is required.
+ Before configuring a _Bridge_, normally, a _Target_ would be created or pre-existing, because this example assumes a fresh TM console, There are no services currently deployed so a detour to the `Target` section is required.
  * Select `Service` here.

 ![](../images/tmAddTargets.png)